norlab-ulaval/libpointmatcher/README.md

 You can do this with a command-line tool, `ccmake`, or with a graphical tool, `cmake-gui`.
 Please read the [CMake documentation] for more information.

+Building libpointmatcher also builds its documentation, available in the `doc/html` folder in the build directory.

 Test
 ====